Geisinger Researchers Win $7M for Familial Hypercholesterolemia Studies With Genetic Testing

 But polygenic causes of the hypercholesterolemia phenotype have also come to light in the past two decades, as have patients with the phenotype that isn't clearly linked to gene changes.

-To understand how different genes may impact disease and outcomes, RISK-FH will screen samples from three biobanks, incorporating additional causes of the LH phenotype and comparing them to understand risks, Oetjens said.
+To understand how different genes may impact disease and outcomes, RISK-FH will screen samples from three biobanks, incorporating additional causes of the FH phenotype and comparing them to understand risks, Oetjens said.

-"We can identify people who have the LH phenotype, but what we really want to know is whether the cause of the phenotype is informative for risk stratification," he said.
+"We can identify people who have the FH phenotype, but what we really want to know is whether the cause of the phenotype is informative for risk stratification," he said.

 The team will use samples from 800,000 people in the UK Biobank, Mount Sinai BioMe biobank, and Geisinger's own MyCode Community Health Initiative.